Local Government Reorganisation and What It Means for Wealden Residents

 For now, there will be no immediate changes to council services or operations.

-If you would like to share your views or learn more about the devolution plans, visit the East Sussex Councils website and take part in the public survey.
+If you would like to learn more about the Devolution and LGR plans or look at the results of public surveys on the proposals, please visit the East Sussex Councils website